TinySkillet/Notes/Heart Game Video Script.md

 - **Redis:** By caching questions, I ensure that when a user asks for the next question, it's served instantly from memory (microseconds) rather than waiting for an external HTTP request (seconds).

 - **Base64:** Although the Base64 response body is slightly larger, my tests showed it renders significantly faster on the client side because it avoids additional round-trips to fetch image URLs.
-This trade-off—slightly larger payload for much faster rendering—was a deliberate choice to optimize the player's experience."
+This trade-off of slightly larger payload for much faster rendering—was a deliberate choice to optimize the player's experience."

 ## 4. Virtual Identity (approx. 2.5 minutes)